a-maze-d/fledex/pages/architecture.md

 # The Fledex DSL
-The ultimate goal is to define a `Fledex` DSL that can configure the `Fledex.Animation.Manager` and update annimations on the fly.
+The ultimate goal is to define a `Fledex` DSL that can configure the `Fledex.Animation.Manager` and update animations on the fly.

 In the above diagram an example is shown on how such a DSL might look like (and how it maps to the different components), but for clarity does not show all features.